Abdus-Samee/portfolio/_pages/index.md

 <script src="https://unpkg.com/github-calendar@latest/dist/github-calendar.min.js"></script>
 <link rel="stylesheet" href="https://unpkg.com/github-calendar@latest/dist/github-calendar-responsive.css"/>

 Hello.
 This is Abdus Samee.
-I’m pursuing my B.Sc. degree from the [Department of Computer Science & Engineering, Bangladesh Engineering & Technology(BUET)](https://cse.buet.ac.bd/).
-I’m a senior and currently in the last semester(8th).
-I love doing Web Development.
+I have obtained B.Sc. degree from the [Department of Computer Science & Engineering, Bangladesh Engineering & Technology(BUET)](https://cse.buet.ac.bd/).
+I am currently working as a Junior Software Engineer at [WSD](https://wsd.com/).
+I am a member of the Documents team from London and working on structured documents.
+I also like academics.
 My research interests are *Federated Learning*, *Human-Computer Interaction*, and *Software Engineering*.

 I have provided links to my various sites.
 Do give them a visit!